4 Exploratory Data Analysis

 15. Why is it important to address missing values during EDA?
 Discuss strategies for handling missing data and when each might be appropriate.

-Hands-On Practice: Exploring the churn Dataset
+Hands-On Practice: Exploring the churn_mlc Dataset

-The churn dataset from the R package liver contains information about customer behavior and service usage in a telecommunications company.
-The objective is to identify patterns associated with customer churn—whether a customer has left the service.
-This dataset was also explored earlier in this chapter and will be revisited in later chapters for classification modeling.
-This dataset will be used for classification in the case study of Chapter 10.
-More details are available at https://rdrr.io/cran/liver/man/churn.html.
+The churn_mlc dataset from the R package liver contains information on customer behavior and service usage in a telecommunications company.
+The goal is to study patterns associated with customer churn, defined as whether a customer leaves the service.
+The dataset was introduced earlier in this chapter and will be used again in later chapters, including the classification case study in Chapter 10.
+Additional details are available at https://cran.r-project.org/web/packages/liver/refman/liver.html.
+To load and inspect the dataset:

 library(liver)